yc3136/unriddle/README.md

 1. **From Extension Popup**: Click the extension icon, then click "Settings"
 2. **From In-Page Popup**: After getting an explanation, click the gear icon (⚙️) in the popup
 3. **Direct Access**: Right-click the extension icon and select "Options"

+*Note: The version number is now managed only in the manifest and not shown in the settings page, to avoid duplicate updates.*

 ### Changing Language
 1. Open the settings page